Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Non-Stationarity Amplifies Representation Collapse

 Several works have shown that non-stationarity can lead to severe degradation of learned representations across different domains \citep{lyle2022learning,kumarimplicit,lyle2025disentangling,castanyer2025stable}.
 In supervised learning, label noise and distribution shifts can induce representation collapse, where features lose diversity and neurons become inactive \citep{li2022selective,sokar2023dormant,dohare2024loss}.
 Similar observations have been made in deep RL: \emph{the constantly changing data distribution, induced by an evolving policy, exacerbates this phenomenon, often resulting in unstable critics and poor generalization} \citep{nauman2024overestimation, kumarimplicit}.
 These studies suggest that collapse is not an isolated pathology of specific architectures, but a general failure mode that emerges when training signals are non-stationary.
 In \autoref{appex:formal_analysis} we provide a formal analysis that demonstrates the relationship between non-stationarity and neuron dormancy.

 \paragraph{A demonstration on CIFAR-10.} We illustrate this phenomenon with a toy experiment on CIFAR-10 \citep{krizhevsky2009learning}.
-We compare two training regimes: (i) a stationary setting with fixed labels, and (ii) a non-stationary setting where labels are periodically shuffled to mimic \emph{the bootstrap dynamics} of RL.
+We compare two training regimes: (i) a stationary setting with fixed labels, and (ii) a non-stationary setting where labels are periodically shuffled to mimic \emph{the bootstrap dynamics} of deep RL \citep{castanyer2025stable}.
 Let $(x,y)$ be training samples with $y \in \{1,\ldots,K\}$.
 In the stationary regime, targets are fixed, so the conditional distribution $p(y|x)$ is constant and the empirical risk minimizer $\theta_t^\star$ remains stable up to stochastic fluctuations.
 In the non-stationary regime, labels are periodically shuffled so that $y \mapsto \pi_t(y)$, where $\pi_t$ is a permutation applied every $T$ steps.
 This induces inflection points in the minimizer, shifting whenever $\pi_t$ changes. \autoref{fig:metrics_motiv} shows that in the stationary regime, training is stable: losses decrease smoothly, dormant neuron rates remain low, and effective rank increases, indicating robust representation learning \citep{dohare2024loss,sokar2023dormant,liu2025measure}.
 In contrast, in the non-stationary regime, we observe instability: oscillating losses, rising neuron dormancy, and collapsing feature rank.
 Even in this simple supervised setting, instability in the target distribution alone is sufficient to undermine representational integrity.
+Similar optimization instabilities have been observed in prior work when evaluating CIFAR-10 under non-stationary conditions \citep{igl2021transient,Lee2023PLASTICII,galashov2024non}.

 \paragraph{Stabilizing Representations under Non-Stationarity with SEM}

 \emph{Simplicial Embeddings (SEM)} can mitigate this effect by projecting features onto a structured space that prevents collapse.
 The transformation enforces energy preservation; since each block has unit mass, representations cannot vanish and $\operatorname{tr}(\Sigma_t)$ remains bounded away from zero.
 It also promotes diversity, as intra-block competition spreads information across coordinates, while multiple blocks ($L$) increase effective rank, counteracting covariance deflation.
 As shown in \autoref{fig:metrics_motiv}, critics trained with SEM retain higher effective rank, larger gradient energy, and lower neuron dormancy even when targets drift.